KMSwiftly/RestApiExample/README.md

 ## [License][license]
-Password Generator is licensed, as found in the [LICENSE][license] file.
+RestApiExample is licensed, as found in the [LICENSE][license] file.

 [license]: LICENSE